Cost Update

 How long does basement finishing take in Ottawa?

-Most projects take between 6 to 10 weeks.
-This depends heavily on the City of Ottawa inspection schedule.
-If you are adding a bathroom or a bedroom, expect the timeline to lean toward the longer end because of the multiple stages of plumbing and electrical inspections required.
+A standard finishing project usually takes between 6 to 10 weeks.
+This timeline depends heavily on the City of Ottawa inspection schedule.
+If you are adding a bathroom or a kitchen, expect the plumbing and electrical inspections to add a few weeks of "waiting time" to the process.

 Do I need a permit for basement finishing in Ottawa?